Gift Card Revenue: The Gift that Keeps on Giving

-As demonstrated by the popularity of restaurant gift cards during the pandemic, selling gift cards is a great way to generate immediate cash flow for your restaurant.
+As demonstrated by the popularity of restaurant gift cards during the pandemic, selling gift cards can help generate cash flow for your restaurant.
 The holidays require extra expenses like decorations and specialty ingredients.
-Selling gift cards is a great way to get an influx of cash at a time of year when expenses can be high.
+Selling gift cards can help offset the high seasonal expenses.

 While gift cards present an opportunity to generate revenue, it’s important to note that the revenue should not be recognized when the gift card is sold, but should be instead accounted for when the gift card is used.

-According to Alexia Fimmano, a Product Specialist for xtraCHEF, restaurants must hold all gift card sales as a liability on their Balance Sheets until the gift card is used.
+According to Alexia Fimmano, an xtraCHEF by Toast Product Manager, restaurants must hold all gift card sales as a liability on their balance sheets until the gift card is used.
 Once used, the sales revenue can be recorded and the liability balance sheet account reduced.

 “This is not only a best practice, it’s a rule,” says Alexia.
 “Doing so incorrectly would not only mess up your Cost of Goods Sold numbers, but it would cause you to falsely report your revenue since you’d essentially be counting it twice.”

 Alexia knows a thing or two about restaurant accounting.
 She has spent over 14 years working in Operations and Finance for restauranteurs including Stephen Starr and Bobby Flay.